codingwithjae/myPortfolio/README.md

 ### What can be improve

 - Validation form code still need some work.
-- Image overlay is missing in desktop view.
+- HTML can be enhanced.

 ## Author